Trucker Escapes Burning Wreck, Downed Wires Close Route 17 Both Ways In Paramus

 "He had just gotten out of the truck as we came down the exit ramp.
 We pulled over to see if he was OK."

+The driver was carrying fifty 50-pound bags of hydromulch, a mixture of water, fiber mulch, and tackifier whose uses include spraying burned slopes to prevent soil erosion, Police Chief Kenneth Ehrenberg said.

-The driver told his rescuers as he was led from the burning wreck that he's diabetic and apparently suffered a medical episode.
+The driver rescuers who led him from the burning wreck that he's diabetic and apparently suffered a medical episode.

 Police closed the highway in both directions as an ambulance came north in the southbound lanes.